NCEAS/oss-2014/2014-oss/day-10/docs/introduction_to_python.md

 * These slides
 * A few tutorials on some Python Basics
 * A look at Scientfic Python (more slides)
+* Setting up a local virtual environment
+* IPython and IPython Notebook
-* How R and Python compare (using IPython Notebook)
+	* R versus Python
-* Prep work for Day 11 (Geospatial Data and Open Tools)
+	* Rpy2

 ---